Difegue/LANraragi/tools/Documentation/api-documentation/database-api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Get tags from the database, in order of importance.
+Get tags from the database, with a value symbolizing their prevalence.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
+{% api-method-query-parameters %}
+{% api-method-parameter name="minweight" type="int" required=false %}
+Add this parameter if you want to only get tags whose weight is at least the given minimum.
+Default is 1 if not specified, to get all tags.
+{% endapi-method-parameter %}
+{% endapi-method-query-parameters %}
 {% endapi-method-request %}
 {% api-method-response %}
 {% api-method-response-example httpCode=200 %}
 {% api-method-response-example-description %}
 JSON Array of {tag; weight} objects.
 Higher weight = Tag is more prevalent in the DB.
+The array is unsorted.
 {% endapi-method-response-example-description %}

 ```javascript